YutianLiao/personal-homepage/docs/interest-journey.md

 <details open><summary><strong>Books (2)</strong></summary>

-- ​How to Lie With Statistics by Darrell Huff
+- How to Lie With Statistics by Darrell Huff
 - Naked Statistics by Charles Wheelan

 </details>